Is the Factory Act Relevant for a Non-Operational Plant in Uttarakhand?

 Patwardhan Aniruddha

-I feel that if the factory's license is already obtained and if already 80 persons are working on the premises looking after support operations to make the factory ready for manufacturing activities, in that case, initial compliances such as factory returns, attendance cum wages registers, shift timings, etc. have to be followed in the case of those 80 employees.
+I feel that if the factory's license is already obtained and 80 persons are working on the premises, looking after support operations to make the factory ready for manufacturing activities, then initial compliances such as factory returns, attendance cum wages registers, shift timings, etc., have to be followed for those 80 employees.
 They should not wait for the factory to start the production activities (manufacturing process) in order to start complying.

 Patwardhan